umbraroze/PhotoFlow/README.md

 # My photography workflow scripts

-This repository contains my photography workflow automation scripts, written primarily in PowerShell, meant to be used on Windows host.
+This repository contains my photography workflow automation scripts.

+Many of the scripts were written for my personal use and are written with Windows in mind, but some of them could possibly work on other OSes.

 ## Photo Importinator